-If you are a Medicare member who needs these services, call 503-574-8000 or 1-800-603-2340.
-All other members can call 503-574-7500 or 1-800-878-4445.
-Hearing impaired members may call our TTY line at 711.
+If you need these services, you can call us at 503-574-7500 or 1-800-878-4445 (TTY: 711)

-If you believe that Providence Health Plan or Providence Health Assurance has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with our Non-discrimination Coordinator by mail:
+If you believe that Providence Health Plan or Providence Health Assurance has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, sexual orientation, religion, gender identity, marital status or sex, you can file a grievance with our Non-discrimination Coordinator by mail:

-Providence Health Plan and Providence Health Assurance Attn: Non-discrimination Coordinator PO Box 4158 Portland, OR 97208-4158
+Providence Health Plan and Providence Health Assurance

+Attn: Non-discrimination Coordinator

+PO Box 4158

+Portland, OR 97208-4158

+Email: PHPAppealsandGrievances@providence.org

-If you need help filing a grievance, and you are a Medicare member call 503-574-8000 or 1-800-603-2340.
-All other members can call 503-574-7500 or 1-800-878-4445.
-(TTY line at 711) for assistance.
+If you need help filing a grievance, call us at 503-574-7500 or 1-800-878-4445 (TTY: 711) for assistance.

 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf, or by mail or phone at: